August Blog 2013: 1st Time Home Buyer Tips-Financing and Affordability, Are you Ready?

 Visit Houselogic.com for more information.
 Information courtesy of HouseLogic.com with permission of the National Association Of RealtorsÂ®.

 United Consumers Credit Union in St Joseph MO providing services to our community members as a cooperative, not-for-profit financial institution.
-We offer the same accounts you would find at a traditional bank, but instead of focusing on profits, the credit union promotes thrift and financial stability.
+Offering the same accounts found at a traditional bank.